Working Equitation — Precise. Diverse. Challenging. Engaging. Fun

 The dimensions of the rectangle will be 20m. x 40m. with a barrier of a height of no more than 50cm and the entrance approximately 2m. wide.
 Entry is in the middle of one of the rectangle’s shorter sides facing the Judge’s position.
 A bell will authorise the beginning of the test.

-The Dressage Trial comprises compulsory movement some of which have coefficients.
+The Dressage Phase comprises compulsory movement some of which have coefficients.
 Whips and crops are not allowed.
-Other rules are as for EA dressage.

 Each competitor will choose music to accompany the sequence of their performance which will be scored in the artistic mark and should be in harmony with the performance of the movements and the tempo.
 When appropriate, competitors should indicate to the organisers the point at which the music is to start.